 Quick Answer

-Best overall: Skip Hop Moby Smart Sling 3-Stage at $39 — adapts through three developmental stages in one tub.
-For a side drain and rinse bucket: Fisher-Price 4-in-1 Sling n Seat at $33, which parents specifically mention the drain plug as a daily-use convenience.
-For small apartments: Boon NAKED Collapsible at $33 folds flat for storage.
-For the most affordable option: Primo EuroBath at $26 provides contoured support without accessories.
+The Skip Hop Moby Smart Sling 3-Stage ($39) is the best overall — adapts through three developmental stages in one tub.
+For a side drain and rinse bucket: Fisher-Price 4-in-1 Sling n Seat ($33), praised specifically for its drain plug.
+For small apartments: Boon NAKED Collapsible ($33) folds flat.
+Budget: Primo EuroBath ($26) provides contoured support without accessories.

 See Today’s Price →